lucasjoliveau/doc/es/developer/howtos/website_themes/layout.md

     </div>

-Any Odoo XML file starts with encoding specifications.
+Any Konvergo ERP XML file starts with encoding specifications.
 After that, you must write your code inside an `<odoo>` tag.